UrbanCompass/bazel/site/docs/skylark/cookbook.md

 execute(
     name = "e",
     # The path to data.txt has to include the package directories as well.
 I.e.
-    # if the BUILD file is under foo/BUILD and the data file is foo/data.txt
+    # if the UCBUILD file is under foo/UCBUILD and the data file is foo/data.txt
     # then it needs to be referred as foo/data.txt in the command.
     command = "cat data.txt",
     data = [':data.txt']